Skip to content

 };

-The key to if constexpr is that branches that do not satisfy the condition are discarded at compile time and do not participate in the final code generation.
-This means you can use operations specific to a certain type (such as .size()) in different branches; as long as that branch does not satisfy the condition in the current instantiation, the compiler will not check its semantic correctness.
+The key to if constexpr is that branches not satisfying the condition are discarded at compile time and do not participate in final code generation.
+This means you can use operations specific to a type (like .push_back() for vectors) in different branches; as long as that branch doesn't meet the condition for the current instantiation, the compiler won't check its semantic validity.
 Note that discarded branches still undergo basic syntax checking and cannot contain unresolvable template-dependent names.

-A more practical scenario is handling different iterator types—random-access iterators can use subscript access, while forward iterators can only use ++. if constexpr lets you elegantly handle both cases within a single lambda.
+A more practical scenario involves handling different iterator types—random access iterators can use subscript access, while forward iterators can only use ++. if constexpr allows you to handle both cases elegantly within a single lambda.

-C++14 generic lambdas with auto parameters are convenient, but they have a few problems: you cannot know the name of the deduced type, you cannot impose constraints on the template parameters, and you cannot reference the type inside the lambda to declare other variables.
-C++20 added explicit template parameter lists to lambdas, solving all these problems at once:
+C++14 generic lambdas using auto parameters are convenient, but they have limitations: you cannot know the name of the deduced type, you cannot impose constraints on template parameters, and you cannot reference the type inside the lambda to declare other variables.
+C++20 adds explicit template parameter lists to lambdas, solving these problems in one stroke:

 cpp